 Supporting your Child

-Being a parent to a secondary school child is an incredibly difficult and skilled role to fulfil.
+Being a parent or carer to a secondary school child is an incredibly difficult and skilled role to fulfil.
 Every student that enters our doors is different and the tricky pre-teen and teenage years can present new challenges – who told us to moderate our social media use when we were teens?
 No-one, I imagine, because it was not around when we were young.
-Parenting requires thinking on one’s feet and seeking help when needed.
+Parenting and caring requires thinking on one’s feet and seeking help when needed.
 The aim of this page is to try to point parents in directions for support, whatever the particular need might be.

 We believe that asking for help or support is a sign of strength that shows one's commitment to being the best parent one can be.

 If you know of any sources of information, advice, guidance or support that could feature on this page, please contact Angie Roberts at the school (see email on right-hand side of page).

 Supporting Children in the Run-Up to Exams (New 28/01/19)

 Attached at the bottom of this page are a number of leaflets that give clear advice on how to support your young person as they appraoch their examination period.

 Supporting Children through their whol school journey (New 28/01/19)

 Attached at the bottom of this page are a number of leaflets that give clear advice on how to support your young person through a whole range of issues faced by modern teenagers, including screen-time, self-care, sleep, good study habits and a wide range of other forms of guidance.

 If your child has sent a sexual image of themselves or another person under the age of 18, please contact Assistant Principal Russell King or Associate Assistant Principal Lucy Goddard at school who can provide extra advice on how to best handle this swiftly and effectively.